neuledge/yap/README.md

     $ ./yap api
     ```

-2. You can then send HTTP GET requests with json objects in the request body and receive back a json object containing the 3 output levels:
+2. You can then send HTTP POST requests with json objects in the request body and receive back a json object with the parsed nodes:

     ```
     POST /parse